 R. L. Burnside

-R. L. Burnside - Harmontown
+R. L. Burnside - Holly Springs

 R.L.
 Burnside (1926-2005) reigned as North Mississippi’s most celebrated blues artist in the 1990s after alternative rock audiences across the country and overseas joined traditional blues aficionados in embracing his exuberant, spirited Hill Country blues.
 Already a longtime local juke joint favorite, Burnside was the patriarch of a notable family of musicians, including sons Duwayne, Garry, Daniel, Joseph, Dexter and R.L.
 Jr., and grandsons Cedric, Cody and Kent.
 Burnside was posthumously inducted into the Blues Hall of Fame in 2014.